wenjing-bonnie/ParseAndroidResource/README.md

 # ParseAndroidResource
 Learn how to parse resource.arsc of Android APK.
+The data chunks's structure as the following picture will be helpful to understand this project.
 The documents for this project is in the my WeChat official accounts "静姐有话说Android".
-The data chunks's structure is as the following picture.
-I think it will be helpful to understand this project.